 In summer 2022, Brex announced that smaller customers without institutional backing would have until August 15 to get their funds out of their online accounts and find a new provider.
 The company has opted to focus on requests for more financial services for their biggest customers, including midmarket companies with more financial history who are easier to find underwriting for.
 According to the two founders, traditional small businesses just have different needs from bigger tech companies, and they’ve decided to focus on helping the latter.

-Nav Adds Corpay to Its Marketplace
+Nav Adds Corpay to Its Options

 Even though Brex isn’t an option for SMBs anymore, other solutions are popping up to focus on their financial needs.
 Nav recently added Corpay, an online financial solution built with small businesses in mind.
 Corpay is actually an expense management solution first, and allows you to streamline payments to your vendors and employee reimbursements, manage employee spend, and help you learn how to establish business credit with its business credit card.